-- o Fever or chills - o Cough - o Shortness of breath or difficulty breathing - o New loss of taste or smell - o Sore throat - o Nausea, vomiting, or Diarrhea - Campers and Staff are taught and reminded about washing hands, avoiding contact with one's eyes, nose, and mouth, and covering coughs and sneezes.
-We teach campers and staff to: - Use tissues to wipe their nose and to cough/sneeze inside a tissue or their elbow. - o Wash their hands before and after eating; after coughing or sneezing; after being outside; and before and after using the restroom. - o Campers and staff should wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single- use cloth towels) to dry hands thoroughly. - o Staff should model and practice handwashing.
+- We teach campers and staff to: - Use tissues to wipe their nose and to cough/sneeze inside a tissue or their elbow. - Wash their hands before and after eating; after coughing or sneezing; after being outside; and before and after using the restroom. - o Campers and staff should wash their hands for 20 seconds with soap, rubbing thoroughly after application, and use paper towels (or single- use cloth towels) to dry hands thoroughly. - Staff should model and practice handwashing.
 For example, for younger campers, use bathroom time as an opportunity to reinforce healthy habits and monitor proper handwashing. - o Campers and staff should use hand sanitizer when handwashing is not practicable.
 Sanitizer must be rubbed into hands until completely dry.
-Note: frequent handwashing is more effective than the use of hand sanitizers. - Children under age 9 should use hand sanitizer under adult supervision.
-Call Poison Control if consumed: 1-800-222-1222. - o Camp schedule is designed with a 5 minute hand washing and sanitizing break in between each program time. - Cloth face coverings are encouraged for staff and campers, especially when full measure physical distancing is not practicable (within their bunk - e.g. hands on projects that need a bit more guidance).

-- o The oldest bunk may be required to wear a face mask and/or shield whenever indoors. - o Campers are encouraged to use cloth face coverings and/or face shields. - o Camp staff and campers should be frequently reminded not to touch the face covering and to wash their hands frequently. - o Signs are posted to educate staff and campers on the proper use, removal and washing of cloth face coverings.
+Note: frequent handwashing is more effective than the use of hand sanitizers. - o Children under age 9 should use hand sanitizer under adult supervision.
+Call Poison Control if consumed: 1-800-222-1222. - Cloth face coverings are encouraged for non-vaccinated staff and campers, especially when full measure physical distancing is not practicable (within their bunk - e.g. hands on projects that need a bit more guidance). - o CIT's Those that are vaccinated will not be required to wear a mask. - o Campers are encouraged to use cloth face coverings and/or face shields. - o Camp staff and campers should be frequently reminded not to touch the face covering and to wash their hands frequently. - o Signs are posted to educate staff and campers on the proper use, removal and washing of cloth face coverings.